wmelvin/ImagePicker/README.md

 The Lazarus IDE and Free Pascal compiler use versions of the GPL and LGPL licenses.
 However, according to the [licensing documentation](https://wiki.lazarus.freepascal.org/licensing), executables produced by Lazarus are not subject to the same licensing requirements.

 > The GPL does not cover any application binary created with Lazarus.
 The application binary itself is only limited by the components you actually link to, and in the FPC/Lazarus project those are all LGPL_with_exception.
 So though potentially confusing this licensing is not a problem when developing binaries with Lazarus, even if you have commercial components with designtime parts.

+## Menus

+### File

+#### Open file

+Use the file-open dialog to select a file.
+Other image files in the same folder will be in the set of images to navigate and pick from.
+The file that was opened will be the current image displayed.

+#### Open folder

+Use the folder-open dialog to select a folder.
+All image files in the folder will be in the set of images to navigate and pick from.

+#### Load List

+Load a previously saved list of picked images.
+Provided the folder where the images were picked from is accessible, the images will be displayed.

+#### Save List

+Save the current list of picked images to a file.
+The file is a text file that can be loaded into the application later.
+It also is in a format that can be used to create a script to do operations with the list of images using some other tool.

+#### Current Folder

+Open the folder than contains the current image.

+#### Exit

+Exit the ImagePicker application.

+### Tools

+#### Options

+Open the folder containing the ImagePicker options file.
+The options file is a text file containing saved settings as key-value pairs.

+#### Copy files

+TODO: ...

+#### Sort picks

+Sort the file names in the Picks list.

+### About

+TODO: ...

+---